FAIRDataTeam/FAIRDataPoint/README.md

 ## Citation

-The following paper can be cite as a reference paper for the FAIR Data Point:
+The following paper can be cited as a reference paper for the FAIR Data Point:

     @article{10.1162/dint_a_00160,
     author = {Bonino da Silva Santos, Luiz Olavo and Burger, Kees and Kaliyaperumal, Rajaram and Wilkinson, Mark D.},